OSGeo/gdal/doc/source/programs/gdal_vector_index.rst

    Produce a GeoPackage with a record for every layer that the utility found in the ``countries`` folder.
-Each record holds information that points to the location of the image and also a bounding rectangle shape showing the bounds of the image:
+Each record holds information that points to the location of the feature and also a bounding rectangle shape showing the bounds of the feature:

    .. code-block:: bash